 Set the contact email to use when reporting errors.
-This argument should be used in conjunction with the omero import --report and omero import --logs arguments.
+This argument should be used in conjunction with the omero import --report and omero import --upload or omero import --logs arguments.

 --upload

 Upload broken files and log file (if any) with report